 - Company purpose

 - Share Capital

 - Contributions, types, number and nominal amount of shares

 - Voting rights of shareholders

-A temporary bank account is opened on your behalf.
-A deposit is made into the account as stipulated by the incorporation procedure.
+A temporary bank account is opened on your behalf and the share capital is paid into the account as stipulated by the incorporation procedure.

-We then prepare and file with the Commercial Register all translated, signed and notarised incorporation documents.
+We then prepare and file with the Swiss Federal Commercial Registry all translated, signed and notarised incorporation documents.

 The incorporation is approved within two weeks, which formally activates the client's bank account for all normal bank transactions.

 Companies are taxed at three different levels, federal, cantonal and communal.
 The largest proportion of tax is levied by the canton, resulting in intense tax competition.
 In Switzerland federal taxes are charged at a flat rate of around 8%, while canton tax varies by canton.